 In May 2014, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU No. 2014-09 supersedes the revenue recognition requirements in Topic 605, Revenue Recognition, and most industry-specific guidance.
 Under the requirements of ASU No. 2014-09, the core principle is that entities should recognize revenue to depict the transfer of promised goods or services to customers (patients) in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The Hospital will be required to retrospectively adopt the guidance in ASU No. 2014-09 in the year ending June 30, 2019; early application is only permitted for years beginning after December 15, 2016.
+The Hospital will be required to retrospectively adopt the guidance in ASU No. 2014-09 in the year ending June 30, 2019.
 The Hospital has not yet determined the impact of adoption of ASU No. 2014-09 on its financial statements.